Fire Door Inspections

 Call: 01902 798 024

-This report also tells you of any remedial work that needs to take place.
-By using this report the Responsible Person can plan maintenance work, thus making your fire doors compliant.
+Also, this report also tells you of any remedial work that needs to take place.
+Therefore, by using this report the Responsible Person can plan maintenance work.
+So you can make your fire doors compliant.

 Why are certified fire door inspections so important?

 A fire risk assessment should discuss the need for fire doors.
-Legally you must have your fire doors inspected and maintained so that they remain fit for purpose.
+Also, you are legally obliged to have your fire doors inspected and maintained so that they remain fit for purpose.
 Therefore it is essential that you take fire safety seriously.

 Yes!
 It is a legal requirement for you (the responsible person under the Fire Safety Order) to maintain the fire doors.
 It is essential that companies and the responsible person understand that a fire door is designed to save lives.

-The Fire Safety Order says that a Responsible Person must employ a Competent Person to carry out fire safety checks.
-This includes fire door inspections.
+Because the Fire Safety Order says that a Responsible Person must employ a Competent Person to carry out fire safety checks.

 Call For a Quote: